-There are many ways to enjoy Maui, but all that fun can be expensive.
-Buy a Maui Explorer card for $155, and select three adventures of your choice.
-My favorites are the snorkel tour to Molokini with the Pacific Whale Foundation, and the Alii Nui Sunset Sail.
+There are many ways to enjoy Maui.
+Some of my favorite activities include the snorkel tour to Molokini with the Pacific Whale Foundation, and the Alii Nui Sunset Sail.

 Want the ultimate in relaxation?
 Try the romantic couples massage at the beautiful Heavenly Spa at The Westin Maui Resort & Spa.
 Enjoy this side-by-side experience in an ocean cabana to the sound of the ocean waves, or in the private couples suite by candlelight.

 And for a little adventure, make the drive across east Maui to the little coastal village of Hana.
 The journey is part of the fun, as you drive through lush rainforest, past gorgeous beaches and tiny Hawaiian farms.
 Be sure to stop for banana bread at one of the local stands along the way.